x

 Special programs with competitive mortgage rates also abound.
 There are 100 percent financing programs - a huge bonus for anyone who doesn't have a down payment - as well as home loans with no interest, low interest rates, or below-market interest rates.

-Some down payment assistance comes in the form of mortgage loans that are forgiven after a set period of time, usually anywhere from 5 to 15 years.
+Down payment assistance often comes in the form of second mortgage loans that are forgiven after a set period of time, usually anywhere from 5 to 15 years.
 Last, federal and state housing tax credits are offered as another way to increase homeownership and help overcome the down payment hurdle.

-"The most prevalent down payment benefit is about $10,000," says Rob Chrane, president and CEO of Atlanta, Georgia-based DownPaymentResource.com, which has a database of more nearly 2,400 programs nationwide.
+"The most prevalent down payment benefit is about $10,000," says Rob Chrane, president and CEO of Atlanta, Georgia-based DownPaymentResource.com, which has a database of more than 2,400 programs nationwide.

-But Chrane emphasizes that in some high-cost places, like San Francisco, down payment assistance can hit as much as $100,000 to $200,000.
+But Chrane emphasizes that in some high-cost places, like San Francisco, down payment assistance might even hit as much as $100,000 to $200,000.

 What types of homes qualify?